extjfx/extjfx/docs/README.md

 ```
 </details>

-The `XYChartPane` allows having single (shared) Y axis or distinct axes, one per overlaid chart.
+The `XYChartPane` allows having a single (shared) Y axis or distinct axes, one per overlaid chart.

-Note that in order to draw charts properly on top of each other some properties of the overlaid charts are overridden - see JavaDoc of `XYChartPane` for details.
+Note that in order to draw charts properly on top of each other some properties of the overlaid charts are overridden - see JavaDoc of [XYChartPane](https://extjfx.github.io/extjfx/apidocs/cern/extjfx/chart/XYChartPane.html) for details.

 #### Chart Plugins

 Chart plugins are add-ons to the standard charts that can be added to the XYChartPane to either interact with chart content or to decorate it.
 Currently the package provides the following plugins:
-- `ChartOverlay` allows adding any node on top of the chart area.
+- [ChartOverlay](https://extjfx.github.io/extjfx/apidocs/cern/extjfx/chart/plugins/ChartOverlay.html) allows adding any node on top of the chart area.
-- `CrosshairIndicator` a cross (horizontal and vertical line) following mouse cursor and displaying current coordinates
+- [CrosshairIndicator](https://extjfx.github.io/extjfx/apidocs/cern/extjfx/chart/plugins/CrosshairIndicator.html) a cross (horizontal and vertical line) following mouse cursor and displaying current coordinates
-- `DataPointTooltip` a tooltip label displaying coordinates of the data point hovered by the mouse cursor
+- [DataPointTooltip](https://extjfx.github.io/extjfx/apidocs/cern/extjfx/chart/plugins/DataPointTooltip.html) a tooltip label displaying coordinates of the data point hovered by the mouse cursor
-- `Zoomer` zooms the plot area to the dragged rectangle
+- [Zoomer](https://extjfx.github.io/extjfx/apidocs/cern/extjfx/chart/plugins/Zoomer.html) zooms the plot area to the dragged rectangle
-- `Panner` allows dragging the visible data window with mouse cursor
+- [Panner](https://extjfx.github.io/extjfx/apidocs/cern/extjfx/chart/plugins/Panner.html) allows dragging the visible data window with mouse cursor
-- `XValueIndicator` and `YValueIndicator` a vertical or horizontal line (accordingly) indicating specified X or Y value, with optional text label that can be used to describe the indicated value
+- [XValueIndicator](https://extjfx.github.io/extjfx/apidocs/cern/extjfx/chart/plugins/XValueIndicator.html) and [YValueIndicator](https://extjfx.github.io/extjfx/apidocs/cern/extjfx/chart/plugins/YValueIndicator.html) a vertical or horizontal line (accordingly) indicating specified X or Y value, with optional text label that can be used to describe the indicated value
-- `XRangeIndicator` and  `YRangeIndicator` a rectangle indicating vertical or horizontal range (accordingly) of X or Y values, with optional text label that can be used to describe the indicated range
+- [XRangeIndicator](https://extjfx.github.io/extjfx/apidocs/cern/extjfx/chart/plugins/XRangeIndicator.html) and [YRangeIndicator](https://extjfx.github.io/extjfx/apidocs/cern/extjfx/chart/plugins/YRangeIndicator.html) a rectangle indicating vertical or horizontal range (accordingly) of X or Y values, with optional text label that can be used to describe the indicated range

 The following example presents all plugins on a single chart pane.